icosa-foundation/open-brush-docs/user-guide/exporting-videos/camera-tool-gifs-snapshots-video.md

 ---
-description: Auto-GIF, 5-second GIF, snapshots, and handheld video capture.
+description: Auto-GIF, 5-second GIF, conventional, 360° and depth snapshots, and handheld video capture.
 ---

 # Camera tool (GIFs, snapshots, video)

 Open Brush has a handheld camera tool for quick captures.
-You use it for GIFs, snapshots, and (on PC VR) video.
+You use it for GIFs, conventional or 360° snapshots, depth captures, and (on PC VR) video.

 ### Where captures are saved

+Snapshots and depth captures are saved to:

+* `Documents/Open Brush/Snapshots`

-Videos and GIFs created with the Camera tool are saved to:
+Videos and GIFs are saved to:

 * `Documents/Open Brush/Videos`